lens-protocol/metadata/README.md

 The package also exports all enums and types that you might need to work with the metadata.

+Use your IDE's autocomplete to explore the available types.

 Some examples:

 ```typescript